bestmustard/activity-bmi/README.md

 ## Statement on LLM usage

 Aspects of the code were written with the help of OpenAI's ChatGPT4.
-Part of the data section and the discussion were written with this GPT, and the entire chat history is available in inputs/llms/usage.txt.
+Part of the data, summary explanation and discussion were written with this GPT, and the entire chat history is available in inputs/llms/usage.txt.